 Happy Tuesday Loves!

-It’s nearing one month and the wedding seemed like it was yesterday.
+It’s nearing one month and the upon looking at the wedding photographer Lincolnshire clicked pictures, it feels like it was yesterday.
 I cannot believe this whirlwind starting with Ralph proposing to me at LAX last November ending with our fairytale movie theater wedding a few weeks ago.
 Being that Ralph has a love for producing/directing indie movies and I’m a tv producer, we thought having the wedding at the historic Bluebird Theater in my hometown of Petersburg, Virginia was a perfect fit.
 The Bluebird was built around the 20’s and catered to the public at a time where the movies were an event folks got dressed up for.
 Hence, we decided on a black tie wedding.
 In addition, Ralph admires the Rat Pack era as much as I enjoy vintage fashion.
 With this in mind, we chose to use the wedding as a “shout out” to the 20’s-60’s when single screen movie theaters like the Bluebird were all the rage.
 I’m a bit of a whimsical chic, so it was important for me to incorporate a tea party feel.
 I know a tea party and black tie event are exactly opposite, but if there’s one lesson I’ve learned from planning my own wedding it’s you can do whatever you want.
 This his how our THEATER BLACK TIE TEA PARTY WEDDING came to be.
 Ha!
 I wore three dresses: rhinestone cake gown from overseas, a white skater dress by D.Piper Twins NYC named “Jezebel” (hee) and a cobalt blue sequined cabaret style tutu dress that was purchased from a little Petersburg boutique which closed a few days after (glad we got it when we did).
 I had two veils and one headpiece – the latter a custom black net with crystal creation by Copper Thimble on Etsy.
 My most treasured addition to my wedding day ensemble were my vintage Chanel posts.
 Let’s hear it for the boys -Ralph rocked a silver tux by Tazio paired with a Ike Behar silk bow tie and Simon Carter cufflinks.

 The colors were lavender, lilac, purple, pink, teal, cobalt blue and silver – basically pink/purple/blue.
 I didn’t think a fall wedding would have to limit us to only oranges and browns.
 The colors we chose bloomed late summer.
 The flowers were lilies, irises, with lavender and pink roses accompanied by herbs for a kick.
 The performers, cigarette girl hostesses, mixology girls (cocktail hour served guests their choice of two signature drinks: (1) spiked sweet tea (2) lavender vodka lemonade in tea cups), and gift girls all were dressed with vintage flair.
 It was vital that we created a “little world” inside of the wedding.
 A tea party fairytale where folks could watch our “love show.”
 The tablescape was mixed china plates that mom and I collected all year along with jewel-toned voltives, silver doily coasters and tea cups.
 Gift favors with names were placed on each plate including either bow tie/cufflinks for men or heart earrings/bracelets/necklaces for women.
 Guests were seated on the first level and on the balcony.
 The entire wedding and reception took place at the theater where invitees sat like an awards show.
 Angel of Richmond’s Tootsies Décor, Balloons and More, created 24 amazing dessert tier centerpieces for each of the tables at our reception.
 Handmade with bling embellishments, paper flowers and doilies, they were designed with love!
 On the top tier, guests enjoyed mini cupcakes in lemon berry, vanilla/chocolate and coconut from Sweetly Smitten bakery (Richmond, Va) in pastel shades.
 In addition, we ordered regular-sized pink moscato cupcakes for the cake table along with cherry blossom sugar cookies with our initials from the yummy Bittersweet Bakery in Old Town, Alexandria, Virginia.
 On the lower dessert tier were sandwich cookies in the flavors of mint, lemon, peanut butter, ginger, coconut hazelnut, and Amy-O!
 Coffee Liqueur Buttercream (think fancy oreo) from Georgetown, DC’s Dean and DeLuca gourmet store (which were initially shipped from Brooklyn, NY’s delicious bakery Amy’s Cookies).
 The cake by Baker’s Kitchen was pure white with the exception of lavender blinged out sugar flowers as a topper.
 On the cake table was dried lavender from Loccitane on silver rosette tablecloth with voltives.